Admitting now

 The alcohol treatment pathway at SimranShri

 Every patient’s plan is individualised, but the framework below is the clinical structure most residential alcohol treatment programmes follow.
-Durations shift based on severity, medical condition, and treatment response — determined in the initial assessment, not pre-set by a pricing bracket.
+Durations shift based on severity, health condition, and treatment response - determined in the initial assessment, not pre-set by a pricing bracket.

 1. 01

-Medical assessment & stabilisation
+Clinical assessment and stabilisation

 2. 02